How to create a great installation flow

 When you build an application, you most likely already know what settings work best for the majority of your users.
 Set the best combination of preferences and use the info you know about the store for all new accounts as default settings.
 For everything

-Imagine you have a product carousel which displays 1 product at max.
+Imagine you have a product carousel that displays 1 product max.
 Does this work as a default setting?
 Absolutely not!
 Make sure to avoid this when setting defaults for your app.

 |Set popular choices by default||Don’t leave user with sloppy and confusing defaults|

 - Get store settings and preferences from the Ecwid API

 To keep users engaged and concentrated on the goal, provide a seamless process to set up the app quickly.
 If you realize that there are a lot settings in your app, consider creating an installation wizard or another form of simplified onboarding for new users.

 In your application, keep the user’s attention and focus the interface on important things like connecting accounts, main app functions, etc., and use smart defaults for the rest.
 This can be achieved through design or reducing most of the user settings to a bare and absolute minimum.
 Take Ecwid as an example.
 To get to know it at first, we created a setup wizard for new users to help them get started.
 This works best for Ecwid right now, but there are other countless techniques you can use instead.
 Using the settings we feature in the wizard, a new user can set up their store quickly and start selling in 5 minutes, without learning the entire interface.

 Make sure to keep the focus on the user’s goal, not the settings or your app.